KatharineME/FASTQ.jl/program.md

 From the same author as SnpEff, SnpSift is a tool that annotates VCFs with specific information from other databases.

 - `annotate` Will annotate VCF with rsids from another VCF.

-- `-id` Only ID column of VCF will be annotated, not INFO or other columns.